OIL FINISHES FOR WOOD: A Beautiful & Repairable Option

 Back in 2018 it was the first time I had to renew the oil, despite five years of heavy use by a big family for three meals a day.
 Actually, I didn’t HAVE TO renew it, but the wood was looking a little dry.
 I rubbed the table down with a 3M rubbing pad, vacuumed it clear, slathered on a coat of oil, then wiped it off after 30 minutes.

 Watco Oil is one of the oldest and best coloured finishing oils in the world.
-I just used some cherry coloured Watco on a stair railing project I completed.
-It doesn’t provide as much protection as Tried and True, but it’s much faster and easier to apply, especially when you’re dealing with complicated profiles and corners.
-Although cherry automatically turns a rich, reddish brown colour on its own over time, I applied cherry coloured Watco to the cherry wood.
+I used some cherry coloured Watco on a stair railing project I completed.
+That’s the box newels for the railing above.
+Watco doesn’t provide as much protection as Tried and True, but it’s much faster and easier to apply, especially when you’re dealing with complicated profiles and corners.
+Although cherry automatically turns a rich, reddish brown colour on its own over time with exposure to light, I applied cherry coloured Watco to the cherry wood.
 You get a richer brown colour right away, and it also evens out any light areas of sapwood that you see in cherry sometimes.

-The cherry newel posts you see here are part of a stair railing project I made.
-Click below to watch a tour of how this project went together and to get a close look at the oil finish.
+Click below to watch a tour of how my box newel stair project, as it went together and to get a close look at the oil finish.

 57 Shares